-For a night out, head to AvidXchange Music Factory, a complex of venues including The Underground, The Fillmore Charlotte and ROC’s Jazz Bar.
+For a night out, head to AvidXchange Music Factory, a complex of venues including The Underground, The Fillmore Charlotte and The Comedy Zone.
 You’ll find comedy, indie rock, funk, country bands and more.
 A few miles away, the NASCAR Hall of Fame revs up race fans with memorabilia, videos on the sport’s history and 15 driving simulators.
 (NASCAR drivers have even practiced here.)
 You can also take a lap around the Hall of Fame on a Segway tour.
 And in southwest Charlotte, ride the roller coasters at Carowinds.

 Discover working artists, music venues and museums in the Triangle region anchored by Raleigh, Durham and Chapel Hill.